ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 For every action afterwards inside the AOS the user needs a generated API token with sufficient permissions.
 Permissions can be granted either through scoped API tokens for projects or collections themselves or through user specific permissions which will be enforced by a global/personal token.

-!!! tip "S3 Secret Access Key / Access Key ID"
+!!!
+Tip "S3 Secret Access Key / Access Key ID"

     With the creation of an API token you will also receive credentials which can be used for the S3 compatible interface of the respective AOS instance DataProxy.